Inria in a few words

 From Jacques-Louis Lions to Gilles Kahn, Inria owes its existence to personalities who have shaped the history of the institute and left a profound mark on their respective eras.

-- History of Inria Michel Laude: Doctor and Mathematician
+- History of Inria Philippe Flajolet: algorithms and their applications

 History of Inria

 From the infancy of computer science to the digital dominance of today, Inria's history dates back more than fifty years.
 We look back at the four key periods in Inria's history:

 - 1967-1973: IRIA tries to find its bearings